uboslinux/ubos-website/content/docs/development/misc/setting-up-arch-linux/LEFTOVER.md

         #   mkinitcpio -p linux
         ```

+      * If you are on old physical `x86_64` PC, or you are running VirtualBox, configure
-      * Configure the Grub boot loader for legacy (BIOS) boot:
+        the Grub boot loader for legacy (BIOS) boot.
+Skip this step if you can do
+        EFI-based boot or if you are on ARM.

         ```
         #   grub-install --target=i386-pc --recheck /dev/sda